 We look back through the archives and pick out the 10 best Nike golf clubs ever made

-Following the dramatic news that Nike is to step away from club and ball making business, we pick out our favourite pieces of Nike golf equipment since the company first started making them back in 1998.
+Following the dramatic news that Nike is to step away from club and ball making business in 2016, we picked out our favourite pieces of Nike golf equipment since the company first started making them back in 1998.

 Nike was a relative newcomer to golf when it signed Tiger Woods in 1996 for a record $40m, five-year endorsement deal and his ‘Hello world’ line became world famous.
 It signalled the brand’s intent to move into hard goods, having already made golf shoes and apparel since the 1980s.